DamonOehlman/changemachine/README.md

 ### State Storage

-At this stage changemachine implements very simple state storage, but it works nicely and event attempts to synchronously persist data when the process `exit` event is detected.
+At this stage ChangeMachine implements very simple state storage, but it works nicely and event attempts to synchronously persist data when the process `exit` event is detected.

 Below is an example that demonstrates how a state store is configured: